Brittany

 - Ears

-The Brittany dog's floppy ears are set high on their head with a flirty feathering on the edges.
+The Brittany dog breed's floppy ears are set high on their head with feathering on the edges.

 - Eyes

-Brittany eyes are usually darker in color, although they can also be amber.
+Brittany eyes are usually darker in color, although they may also be amber.

 - Nose

-Their gently tapering muzzle is tipped by a solid-colored nose in fawn, tan, brown or deep pink.
+Their gently tapered muzzle has a fawn, tan, brown, or deep pink nose.

 - Coat Length

-A Brittany's soft, dense coat is either flat or wavy and may have light feathering on the ears, chest and legs.
+A Brittany's soft, dense coat is either flat or wavy, and it may have light feathering on the ears, chest, and legs.

 - Coat Color

-Their coat colors are either a striking orange and white, or liver (reddish brown) and white.
-They can have markings that include spots, roan (an even mix of white and another color that doesn't fade as they age) and ticking (which is flecks of color on a white-coated dog).
+Brittany coat colors are orange and white, or liver (reddish brown) and white.
+They may have markings that include spots, roan (an even mix of white and another color that doesn't fade as they age), and ticking (flecks of color on a white coat).

 - Tail